Click to Skip Ahead

 Why Your Cat Is Ignoring You

-There are several reasons why your cat is not giving you the affection you think you deserve.
+There are several reasons why your cat may be ignoring you.
 Some cats are naturally aloof and will not show you affection no matter what you do.
 But it’s more likely your cat is “ignoring” you because they’re unwell.

 Cats do try to mask their illnesses and can self-isolate when they’re not feeling well.
 As such, a cat that’s suddenly distancing themselves from you, not eating, and in constant hiding should be seen by your veterinarian to ensure that there isn’t a medical issue as to why they’re behaving strangely.

-How to Make Your Cat Like You More
+How to Get Your Cat Like You More

-Ignoring your cat doesn’t make you likable, but there is an alternative way to make your cat like you more, and it’s rather obvious: Show them affection.
+Ignoring your cat doesn’t make you likable, but there is an alternative way to get your cat to like you more, and it’s rather obvious.
+If your cat is ignoring you all of a sudden; show them affection.
 If a cat is unsure how you feel about them, the only option is to reassure them, not ignore them.
 That means you need to make the first move.
 If successful, you can proceed to win them over gradually.

 You may have noticed how cats behave differently around family members.
 They don’t make eye contact with some but will jump on another person’s lap immediately after they enter the room.